Nstamour-art/XogotDocs/Documentation.docc/Manual/3d/procedural_geometry/surfacetool.md

 generate_tangents().
 This method requires that each vertex have UVs and normals set already.

-By default, when generating normals, they will be calculated on a per-face basis.
-If you want smooth vertex normals, when adding vertices, call add_smooth_group(). add_smooth_group() needs to be called while building the geometry, e.g. before the call to add_vertex() (if non-indexed) or add_index() (if indexed).
+By default, when generating normals, they will be calculated on a per-vertex basis (i.e. they will be "smooth normals").
+If you want flat vertex normals (i.e. a single normal vector per face), when adding vertices, call add_smooth_group(i) where i is a unique number per vertex. add_smooth_group() needs to be called while building the geometry, e.g. before the call to add_vertex().